 For cruise ship travellers, a one-day itinerary is the only option.

 Morning We suggest visiting the old city to wander the streets full of history.
-You’ll find the Tourist Office is near Diocletian Palace.
+You’ll find the Tourist Office near the Diocletian Palace.

 And you can always pick up a Burek (cheese pastry) with a coffee before you start.